 Cheating is copying of any test or quiz question, problem, or work done in a class that is not the student's own work.
-A student involved in assisting another student without authorization or the student receiving the information is considered cheating.
+A student involved in assisting another student with cheating will be held to the same consequences as the student that accepted the assistance cheating.